Getting the measure of digital success

 The CharityComms Digital Benchmark is aimed primarily at charities with a voluntary income of over £5m.
 Participation is £400+ vat for CharityComms organisational members, £1,000+vat for non-members.
 New participants can join on a quarterly basis.

-If you’d like to be part of the Benchmark, or want more information on how it works, please let me know at firstname.lastname@example.org
+If you’d like to be part of the Benchmark, or want more information on how it works, please let our projects officer know: firstname.lastname@example.org